erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 x, y, w2, h2 = reading_canvas['IA2'].rect
 ```

 Once we have done this five times (one per area of interest), we can now also calculate the spaces for the areas of interest to send to the tracker.
 Remember that the coordinate system in Data Viewer (and for EyeLink) differs from that of OpenSesame: While 0,0 for the latter is the middle of the screen, 0,0 in EyeLink is the top left corner of the screen.
+This means that to coordinates increase as we move to the right and to the bottom of the screen.

 To define areas of interest, we pass to the tracker the coordinates of a rectangle (in this case).
 Specifically, we pass the coordinate of the center of the left side, center of the top side, center of the right side, and center of the bottom side.
 Therefore, to get these coordinates, we also need to know the width and height the text we are presenting occupies on the screen.

 This means we need to transform our -416 (for the x-coordinate) to the new coordinate system: In this case, it is 544 (monitor width = 1920, middle = 960, 960-416 = 544).
 We also need to transform the y-coordinate (0), which becomes 540 (monitor height = 1080, middle = 540).
 For the widths of each area of interest, we need to do calculations akin to those we did for getting the starting point on the screen for each area of interest (note that you also need to add the invisible spaces!).
 We want the area of interest to stop between the space between the two words, so we do that by adding _half_ of the white space.
-For the heights of each area of interest, we need to work with the hX values we got and add them to 540.
+For the heights of each area of interest, we need to work with the hX values we got.
+Because of how text is rendered in OpenSesame, our y-coordinate does not refer to the vertical center of the text, but rather to its top.
+This means that 540 is our top-coordinate for our area of interest.
+To get the bottom coordinate, we add the hX value of each area of interest.
+Further, for pre-processing (cf. vertical correction), we will add 20 pixels more.

 ```
 start_IA_left = 544

 part1_left = start_IA_left
 part1_right = start_IA_left + w1 + w1u/2
-part1_top = 540 + h1
+part1_top = 540 - 20
-part1_bottom = 540 - h1
+part1_bottom = 540 + h1 + 20

 part2_left = start_IA_left + w1 + w1u/2
 part2_right = start_IA_left + w1 + w1u + w2 + w2u/2
-part2_top = 540 + h2
+part2_top = 540 - 20
-part2_bottom = 540 - h2
+part2_bottom = 540 + h2 + 20

 part3_left = start_IA_left + w1 + w1u + w2 + w2u/2
 part3_right = start_IA_left + w1 + w1u + w2 + w2u + w3 + w3u/2
-part3_top = 540 + h3
+part3_top = 540 - 20
-part3_bottom = 540 - h3
+part3_bottom = 540 + h3 + 20

 part4_left = start_IA_left + w1 + w1u + w2 + w2u + w3 + w3u/2
 part4_right = start_IA_left + w1 + w1u + w2 + w2u + w3 + w3u + w4 + w4u/2
-part4_top = 540 + h4
+part4_top = 540 - 20
-part4_bottom = 540 - h4
+part4_bottom = 540 + h4 20

 part5_left = start_IA_left + w1 + w1u + w2 + w2u + w3 + w3u + w4 + w4u/2
 part5_right = start_IA_left + w1 + w1u + w2 + w2u + w3 + w3u + w4+ w4u + w5
-part5_top = 540 + h5
+part5_top = 540 - h5
-part5_bottom = 540 - h5
+part5_bottom = 540 + h5 + 20
 ```

 We can now draw our text on the screen: